peeramid-labs/rankify-contracts/.changeset/real-ears-check.md

     *   The library function `LibRankify.isGameStaleForForcedEnd` was added to encapsulate these specific conditions.
     *   A new `StaleGameEnded(uint256 indexed gameId, address indexed winner)` event is emitted when a game is ended this way.
     *   A new `ErrorCannotForceEndGame(uint256 gameId)` error is returned if `forceEndStaleGame` is called inappropriately.
     *   Note: The `prevrandao`-based tie-breaking mechanism for stale/tied games mentioned in the original issue is **not** part of this specific changeset.
 Winner determination in stale scenarios currently relies on the existing scoring logic.
+Tie cases are handled by picking the first player in the leaderboard.

 *   **Interface and Library Updates:**
     *   `IRankifyInstance.sol`: Added the `ProposingEndStatus` enum, the `StaleGameEnded` event, and the new error types (`ErrorProposingStageEndFailed`, `ErrorCannotForceEndGame`).